replicatedhq/replicated-docs/docs/enterprise/cluster-management-add-nodes.md

 ## Overview of Adding Nodes

-You can generate commands in the admin console to join additional primary and secondary nodes to a Kubernetes installer provisioned cluster.
+The node where you first run the Kubernetes installer installation script is the primary node, which runs Kubernetes control-plane components including etcd.
+After you install, you can generate commands in the admin console to join additional primary and secondary nodes to your cluster.

 Primary nodes run services that control the cluster.
 Secondary nodes run services that control the pods that host the application containers.
 Adding nodes can help manage resources to ensure that your application runs smoothly.

-For high availability clusters, Kubernetes recommends using at least 3 primary nodes, and that you use an odd number of nodes to help with leader selection if machine or zone failure occurs.
+Adding additional nodes is also important for high availability.
+To ensure that your cluster has high availability, Kubernetes recommends that you use at least three primary nodes.
+Kubernetes also recommends that you use an odd number of nodes to help with leader selection if machine or zone failure occurs.
 For more information, see [Creating Highly Available Clusters with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) in the Kubernetes documentation.

 ## Join Primary and Secondary Nodes